loopy3025/docksal_composer/README.md

 *This is a work in progress.*

 Clone this repository in a temporary location.
-Copy the .docksal folder and paste it into your existing BLT Drupal site.
+Copy the /.docksal and /blt folders and paste them into your existing BLT Drupal site.

 You will also need to copy the docroot/composer.json file and edit it to include all the projects in your site.